ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 If any contract calls these functions from the interface, the below function gets executed.
 This function is a simple getter function.
 In `Configure()` we set up a mapping with the key as `storageKey` and the value as `Hello World!` In this function, we will be returning whatever value is at `storageKey`.
-The below code snippet can be copied and pasted to overwrite the default `sayHello` code.
+The below code snippet can be copied and pasted to overwrite the default `setGreeting` code.

 First we add a helper function to get the greeting value from the stateDB, this will be helpful when we test our contract.